What kind of squirrels live in New Jersey and Pennsylvania?

 Can I prevent squirrels?

-The best way to prevent squirrel infestations is to make sure all areas on your on and around your roof are secured and free of any damage and wear and tear.
+The best way to prevent squirrel infestations is to make sure all areas on your and around your roof are secured and free of any damage and wear and tear.
 Take a look around your roof and above the highest story of your home.
 Are there torn screens, broken gable vents, aged gutters

 What does squirrel damage look like?

 You can identify squirrel damage on the exterior of your home by looking for holes like you can see below.
-The holes are large enough for a big squirrel to fit through, and are along edges where material can be more easily separated.
+The holes are large enough for a big squirrel to fit through and are along edges where material can be more easily separated.

 Flying squirrels are not as common as Eastern Gray Squirrels, but are known to nest within attics in New Jersey and Pennsylvania.
 Gray squirrels are active during the day while flying squirrels are active at night.
 If you are hearing loud scurrying in the attic space of your home during the day, then you are likely to have gray squirrels nesting in your attic.
-On the other hand, if the noises you hear occur almost always at night, then mice or flying squirrels are likely to be infesting.
+On the other hand, if the noises you hear occur almost always at night, then mice or flying squirrels are likely to be infested.
 To prevent flying squirrel infestations, repairing and securing vulnerable and broken parts of your roof, soffit, vents, and other exposed areas will deter their nesting.

 Cooper's Exclusion Service